Pet Vaccines in Brandon & Flowood MS

 Jump to section

-DAP, also known as DHP or DHPP if parainfluenza is included, comprises the essential vaccine for puppies.
-This three-stage process typically starts from 6 to 8 weeks of age with subsequent doses at 10 to 12 weeks and 16 week milestones – ensuring protection against distemper, adenovirus/hepatitis and parvovirus respectively.
+DHLPP is comprised of the essential vaccines for puppies.
+This three-stage process typically starts from 6 to 8 weeks of age with subsequent doses at 10 to 12 weeks and 16 week milestones – ensuring protection against distemper, adenovirus/hepatitis, leptospirosis, and parvovirus respectively.
 The vaccine contains a minute dose that will not actually cause illness but build immunity in your pet by introducing its body systematically to each virus type.
-Highly recommended for all healthy dogs according to the American Veterinary Medical Association (AVMA) and American Animal Hospital Association (AAHA), this immunization should be an integral part of canine healthcare plans
+Highly recommended for all healthy dogs according to the American Veterinary Medical Association (AVMA) and American Animal Hospital Association (AAHA), this immunization should be an integral part of canine healthcare plans.

 Distemper